 Learning Temporal Context

-Intuitively, driver distraction is defined by actions over a period of time - a single frame provides limited information.
+Intuitively, distracted driving is defined by actions over a period of time - a single frame provides limited information.
 Even a human labeler would most likely need to review frames from earlier in a video to establish a baseline.
 Some common deep neural networks for temporal modeling such as recurrent neural networks (RNN) and long short-term memory (LSTM) networks are successfully used in many applications today.
 Speech recognition is one notable application using audio signals.
 Applying these networks towards visual data, however, is more challenging, especially for real-time applications with limited computational resources.

 A lesser-known network which can be used for embedding temporal information is the siamese network.
 The network allows to jointly train pairs of images using shared weights and predicting similarity between images.
 We can define similarity by the features that are most relevant for our learned task.